A few questions and answers that can help students to practice quiz and exam

 QUESTION 4

-1. Shere Hite's failure to use _____ resulted in misleading findings for her women and love survey study.
+1. Shere Hite's failure to use _____ resulted in misleading findings for

 A.